The Memorial during the GDR Era

 In the early 1960s the cultural fund of the GDR took over the costs for the manufacture of a sculpture by the artist Jürgen von Woyski.
 Initially, the work had been intended as a contribution by the GDR to the International Museum Auschwitz, but was rejected by the GDR Ministry of Culture.
 In retrospect, the ceremonial unveiling of the sculpture on 9 August 1964 in front of the former crematorium was regarded as the founding act of the "Mahn- und Gedenkstätte Mittelbau-Dora" (Mittelbau-Dora Memorial).
 Two years later a first permanent exhibition on the history of the concentration camp opened in the former crematorium.

-The Mittelbau-Dora Memorial never played a key role in the GDR commemoration policies.
-Unlike Buchenwald, Sachsenhausen and Ravensbrück, it was never granted the status of a "national memorial”.
-Mittelbau-Dora remained in the shadow of Buchenwald.
-Even if local efforts were made to expand the memorial, Mittelbau-Dora remained in the shadow of Buchenwald.
+However, most of the former camp site remained beyond public perception during the GDR era.
+The Mittelbau-Dora Memorial never played a key role in the commemoration policies of the SED (Socialist Unity Party).
+Unlike Buchenwald, Sachsenhausen and Ravensbrück, it was never granted the status of a "national memorial".
+Even if local efforts were made to expand the Memorial, Mittelbau-Dora remained in the shadow of Buchenwald.

-In the early 1970s, the local authorities had the completely overgrown former muster ground landscaped as a "Memorial of the Nations" with a speakers’ platform, a bowl of flames and flagpoles.
+In 1974 the local authorities had the completely overgrown former muster ground landscaped as a "Memorial of the Nations" with a speakers’ platform, a bowl of flames and flagpoles.
+Until today, this arrangement shapes the impression of the memorial site.
 In 1988, excavation work got underway to access the tunnel facilities.
 For lack of funds, however, the project was discontinued the same year.